Calendar

 Ryan: The only thing Christmas-y about this beer is the label.
 But, in my mind, there’s never a bad time for an imperial stout.
 So why not add it to the mix!

-The taste reminds me of the perfect desert; a chocolate mousse cake and a cup of espresso.
+The taste reminds me of the perfect dessert; a chocolate mousse cake and a cup of espresso.
 Loads of dark, bitter chocolate on the palate along with french roast coffee and espresso.
 Andrew hit it on the head – this beer is most definitely a sipper.

 Anywho, this is a solid offering from Port and I would gladly recommend picking up a bottle come winter.

 Karl: Another non-holiday Santa beer, this Imperial Stout is another one that, quote unquote, pours like f**king motor oil.
 An appropriate designation, as you’ll see shortly.
-SLH pours thick with no head and a thin tan lacing around the sides of the glass.
+Santa’s Little Helper pours thick with no head and a thin tan lacing around the sides of the glass.
 It doesn’t have a huge body but it’s certainly thick enough, and tastes overwhelmingly like coffee and grounds with a very bitter, almost grimace-inducing finish.
 It’s not an Xmas beer, but it’s decent, if pretty one-note.

-The interesting part is this – after the pour, if you peer into the top of the glass, it looks distinctly like an oil slick.
-(Which, unfortunately, we’ve all become more familiar with over the course of the last 3 months.)
+The interesting part is this – after the pour, if you peer into the top of the glass, it looks distinctly like an oil slick (Which,unfortunately, we’ve all become more familiar with over the course of the last 3 months).

 With ribbons of waving bands of light discoloration over the heavy thick black body of the beer, it’s fun to watch, even if there are plenty of other Imperial Stouts that are more fun to drink.